Well Location Maps Available for Purchase

 WELL INFORMATION REPORTS

-A report listing current well information by API number is available for each quad map.
+A report listing current well information by API number is available for each map and can be created for a specific quad number or county.
 This information includes operator name, lease name, lease and/or gas ID number, permit number, total depth, field/reservoir, and completion/plug dates.
 The report contains data for the API numbers that have been identified on the map; this includes most wells permitted since 1977 when the Commission began assigning permit numbers.
-The information provided in this report can also be used for locating Commission well records and accessing Commission oil and gas production data using the Production Data Query application The cost of a full report varies according to the number of wells in the quad.
+The information provided in this report can also be used for locating Commission well records and accessing Commission oil and gas production data using the Production Data Query application.
 When well information is needed for a screen plot, which includes portions of one or more quads, a report must be generated for each full quad.

 To place requests for well location map products printed on paper (inkjet plots) or for more information about printed well location map products, visit the Central Records Section at the Commission's Austin Office, William B. Travis Building, Room 10-100.

 Requests for well location map products in paper format may also be placed by contacting the Well Mapping Section at email@example.com or (512) 463-6851.

 Please provide the following information when placing your map order:

 - Shipping Method: U. S. Postal Service or courier service (FedEx, UPS, DHL, or Lonestar).
 If you have an account with one of the courier services, please provide that account number and the courier will bill you directly.